 4. Women Are Far More Susceptible than Men

 In fact, about two of every three Alzheimer’s patients in the U.S. are female.
-Traditionally, it’s been thought this may be due to the fact that women tend to live longer than men and your risks of developing this or another form of dementia grow exponentially with age.
+Traditionally, it’s been thought this may be due to women tending to live longer than men.
+The risk of developing this or another form of dementia grow exponentially with age.
 Researchers are beginning to question this conclusion, however, as more genetic and hormonal influences come to light.

 5. Alcoholics Are at High Risk